 California Welfare & Institutions Code 10980 addresses two main types of welfare fraud: recipient fraud and internal fraud.

 Internal welfare fraud is when government employees play a role in assigning or distributing benefits to recipients whom they know are ineligible.

 Most welfare fraud charges are wobblers, which means prosecutors have the discretion to file the cases as felonies or misdemeanors.
 A conviction can mean probation, fines, restitution, and possible time in jail or state prison.
 But if you can pay back all or a substantial part of the money, this can get you leniency...and sometimes a dismissal of the charges altogether.

-In article below, our California criminal fraud attorneys1 explain California's welfare fraud laws by addressing the following:
+In the article below, our California criminal fraud attorneys1 explain California's welfare fraud laws by addressing the following: